Civil War History

 The next morning we drove about an hour to Harpers Ferry.
 A town of 291, Harpers Ferry lies at the conjunction of the Potomac and Shenandoah Rivers, and the point where Maryland, Virginia, and West Virginia meet.
 It’s nestled among the rolling Blue Ridge Mountains and is spectacularly beautiful.
 Thomas Jefferson said that the view of the the Potomac vanishing through the mountains was worth the trip across the Atlantic.

-Unlike Gettysburg, Harpers Ferry requires an entry fee ($10 per vehicle).
-We hired a licensed guide for Harpers Ferry as well, and we met him at the visitor to embark on a fascinating tour.
+Unlike Gettysburg, Harpers Ferry requires an entry fee ($20 per vehicle).
+We hired a licensed guide for Harpers Ferry as well, and we met him at the visitor center to embark on a fascinating tour.
 In 1733, Peter Stephens settled in what’s now Harpers Ferry and established a ferry across the Potomac from Virginia to Maryland.
 Robert Harper “bought” the land (Stephens was a squatter, so it wasn’t his to sell) in 1747.
 The federal government bought land in the town in 1796 as the site of an armory and arsenal.
 John Hall developed the use of interchangeable parts to make rifles at the Harpers Ferry armory in the early nineteenth century.

 In 1859, abolitionist John Brown developed plans to ignite a massive slave rebellion across the American South.
 His first stop was Harpers Ferry, where he led 21 like-minded men to seize the arsenal.
 When local militia arrived, Brown and his men took cover in the engine house near the armory.
 Marines arrived after about a 36-hour standoff, and Brown surrendered.
 Brown was tried for treason against Virginia and hanged.